Bridging the Micro--Macro Gap: Frequency-Aware Semantic Alignment for Image Manipulation Localization: Conclusions

 \section{Conclusions}

 This paper presents FASA, a unified framework for image manipulation localization across both traditional manipulations and diffusion-generated edits.
-By combining manipulation-aware semantic alignment with adaptive frequency modeling, the proposed framework explicitly bridges the micro--macro gap between semantic inconsistency and forensic evidence.
-Extensive experiments demonstrate state-of-the-art localization performance, strong cross-generator and cross-dataset generalization, and robust behavior under common image degradations.
+By combining manipulation-aware semantic alignment with adaptive frequency modeling, the proposed framework explicitly bridges the micro--macro gap between macroscopic semantic inconsistency and microscopic forensic evidence.
+Extensive experiments on multiple benchmarks demonstrate state-of-the-art localization performance, strong cross-generator and cross-dataset generalization, and robust behavior under common image degradations like blur and compression.
 These findings highlight the importance of jointly exploiting semantic priors and frequency cues for robust localization across diverse and increasingly challenging manipulation paradigms.

+\begin{acks} This work is supported by the National Natural Science Foundation of China (No.62441237). \end{acks}